digitaliceland/Straumurinn/DOC/Manuals/ig-ss-security_server_install_guide.md

  1.3    |                                         | Account name in the user interface
  1.4    | TCP 5500                                | Port for inbound connections (from the external network to the security server)<br> Message exchange between security servers
  &nbsp; | TCP 5577                                | Port for inbound connections (from the external network to the security server)<br> Querying of OCSP responses between security servers
- &nbsp; | TCP 9011                                | Port for inbound connections (from the external network to the security server)<br> Operational data monitoring daemon JMX listening port
-  &nbsp; | TCP 9999                                | Port for inbound connections (from the external network to the security server)<br> Environmental monitoring daemon JMX listening port
  1.5  | TCP 5500                                  | Ports for outbound connections (from the security server to the external network)<br> Message exchange between security servers
  &nbsp; | TCP 5577                                | Ports for outbound connections (from the security server to the external network)<br> Querying of OCSP responses between security servers
  &nbsp; | TCP 4001                                | Ports for outbound connections (from the security server to the external network)<br> Communication with the central server
- &nbsp; | TCP 2080                                | Ports for outbound connections (from the security server to the internal network)<br> Message exchange between security server and operational data monitoring daemon (by default on localhost)
  &nbsp; | TCP 80                                  | Ports for outbound connections (from the security server to the external network)<br> Downloading global configuration
- &nbsp; | TCP 80,443                              | Ports for outbound connections (from the security server to the external network)<br> Most common OCSP and time-stamping services
+ &nbsp; | TCP 80,443,8080                              | Ports for outbound connections (from the security server to the external network)<br> Most common OCSP and time-stamping services
  1.6  | TCP 4000                                  | User interface (local network)
  1.7  | TCP 8080                                  | Information system access points (in the local network)<br> Connections from information systems
  &nbsp; | TCP 8443                                | Information system access points (in the local network)<br> Connections from information systems
  1.8  |                                           | Security server internal IP address(es) and hostname(s)
- 1.9  |                                           | Security server public IP address, NAT address 1.10 | x::y / x.x.x.x                            | Monitoring Security Server IP in IS instance
+ 1.9  |                                           | Security server public IP address, NAT address
- &nbsp; | x::y / x.x.x.x                           | Monitoring Security Server IP in IS-test instance
- &nbsp; | x::y / x.x.x.x                           | Monitoring Security Server IP in IS-dev instance

 ### 2.3 Network Diagram